Best Christmas Lights for Your Home

 - Do not run electrical cords along high-traffic areas or place underneath a rug.

-- Allow outdoor light sets time to dry out before placing them in storage.
+- Make sure outdoor lights are dry before placing them in storage.

 - Wrap lights using a light reel or spool designed for proper storage.
-Simply wrap your lights around these devices as indicated and place them in an appropriate storage bin, box or storage bag.
+Place them in an appropriate storage bin, box or storage bag.

-- As an alternative, you can use a sturdy cardboard sheet or tube for wrapping lights.
+- You can use a sturdy cardboard sheet or tube for wrapping lights.
 Do not wrap too tightly before storing as this can strain the wires and contribute to fraying.

 - Inspect cords and wires for cuts, nicks and other damage as you wind your lights and discard any damaged light strands.

 - Store seasonal decorations in a dry place, such as an interior closet.
-Avoid storing lights and decorations in spaces where the amount of moisture fluctuates during the year, e.g. the attic, the basement or an outdoor storage shed.
+Avoid storing lights and decorations in spaces where the moisture changes during the year, e.g. the attic, the basement or outdoor storage shed.

 Light up your holidays this year.
 Give your home the best outdoor Christmas lights and cheer for the whole neighborhood.
 Every room in your house deserves a boost of bright Christmas light color this year.
 We can help.
 Find the perfect lights with The Home Depot Mobile App.
 We’ll deliver online orders when and where you need them.